Bee Sting Remedies That Really Help

 Bee sting swelling and remedy options with baking soda and toothpaste.

-If you have a local reaction, the following tips may provide some relief.
+For local reactions – the following tips may provide relief.
 Try to avoid scratching the sting site. ( I know… it’s difficult.)

 1. for pain: aspirin, acetaminophen or antihistamine orally -if allowed